 You can use all of these, but to have a natural anchor text profile and avoid over-optimization, you’ll want to use lots of natural anchors like brand, naked, image, or benign.

-The real deal is that you should build TONS AND TONS of natural links.
-I’m talking so many that when you build 1 exact match anchor, it’s a very very small percentage of the overall links.
+Think of these as insurance.
+You can build lots of these, so when you build a keyword-rich anchor, it’s a very small percentage of the overall links.

-If you look at any big website (like Facebook, or Walmart, or anything), MOST of their links are straight URL links or brand links.
-99% to 1%.
+If you look at any large website, the vast majority of their links naturally are simply URL links or brand links.

 Checking the Stats of Current Backlinks

-You should now have a good list of to work with.
-Take a look at your anchor %’s… Do you have a lot of exact match anchors?
+Take a look at your anchor text distribution.
+Do you have a lot of exact match anchors?
 A healthy amount of natural anchors?